Before Protest Deadline

 The ARB schedules appointments on the half-hour between 8:00 a.m. through 4:30 p.m.
 Protest hearing registration will be open for the first one-half hour of each session.
 In addition, the ARB will schedule protest hearings on at least one evening beginning at 6:00 p.m.
 The dates for evening hearings are at the discretion of the ARB.

 The hearing will be informal and will last approximately 15 minutes, or longer if the protest covers 3 or more properties or involves complex property.
-You or a designated agent may appear in person to present evidence or you may send notarized evidence for the ARB to review at your hearing instead of appearing in person.
+You or a designated agent may appear in person, by telephone conference, by video conference to present evidence.
+Additionally, you may send notarized evidence for the ARB to review at your hearing instead of appearing in person.
 The Appraisal District representative will then present evidence about your case, and you may cross-examine the Appraisal District representative.
 The ARB will then make its decision based on the evidence presented.
 The Appraisal District has the burden of establishing the property’s value by a preponderance of the evidence presented.

 You should not try to contact the ARB members outside of the hearing.
 The law requires the ARB members to sign an affidavit stating that they have not talked about your case before the ARB hears it.